dedis/apir-code/README.md

 # Setup
-To run the code in this repository install [Go](https://go.dev/) (tested with Go 1.17.5) and a C compiler (tested with version 12.2.0).
+To run the code in this repository install [Go](https://go.dev/) (tested with Go 1.17.5) and a C compiler (tested with GCC 12.2.0).

 To reproduce the evaluation results, install
 [Python 3](https://www.python.org/downloads/),